simondlevy/Hackflight/boards/ladybug/README.md

-# Running Hackflight on Teensy 3.2
+# Running Hackflight on the Ladybug Flight Controller

 The code in the hackflight directory below allows you to run Hackflight on Kris Winer's brushed-motor [flight controller](https://www.oshpark.com/shared_projects/HwGC0Gj3) based on his STM32L432 "Ladybug" design.

-To build Hackflight for Teensy, you should first have the [Arduino software](https://www.arduino.cc/en/Main/Software) installed on your computer.
-(Make sure to install a version no higher than the latest one supporting Teensy.)
-Then install [Teensyduino](http://www.pjrc.com/teensy/td_download.html).
+To build Hackflight for Ladybug, you should first have the [Arduino software](https://www.arduino.cc/en/Main/Software) installed on your computer.
+(Make sure to install a version no higher than the latest one supporting Ladybug.)
+Then install [Ladybugduino](http://www.pjrc.com/teensy/td_download.html).
 Once you've done that, find the
 <b>hardware/teensy/avr/libraries</b> folder under your Arduino folder, and install the following two libraries
 there:
 <ul>